 "The problem with meshes is that the porous ones have scar tissue inside the pores.
 As granulation tissue matures into scar it can pull the mesh fibers together and the entire mesh shrinks.
 The main problem with scarring and inflammation is mesh shrinkage.

-“We know mesh doesn’t stay stationary, it can migrate, fold or bunch up.
-The tissues around mesh are not strong enough to hold it.
-In some people it is just millimeters, in some centimeters.
+"We know mesh doesn’t stay stationary, it can migrate, fold, or bunch up.
+The tissues around the mesh are not strong enough to hold it.
+In some people, it is just millimeters, in some centimeters.
 We know that even implants and nails in the bones can still slowly migrate.

 "Some mesh migrates through the spermatic cord inside the groin.
 In the pelvis, meshes can migrate or erode internally into the bladder or rectal wall.